-The main controller of Freematics ONE is an ATmega328p which can be programmed as Arduino UNO through USB or BLE (compatible with Bluno).
+The main controller of Freematics ONE is an ATmega328p which can be programmed as Arduino UNO through USB.
 All standard Arduino libraries (e.g. SD, Wire) can be used unmodified.
-A Cortex-M3 processor is on board and connected with ATmega328p by SPI to offload protocol decoding (CAN bus, KWP2000, NMEA) and data exchanging with peripherals (GPS and xBee module).
-A MPU-6050 MEMS sensor is connected with ATmega328p by I2C.
+A STM32 processor is connected with ATmega328p by SPI to offload protocol decoding (CAN bus, KWP2000, NMEA) and data exchanging with peripherals (GPS and xBee module).
+A MPU-9250 9-DOF motion sensor is connected with ATmega328p by I2C.

 Interfaces and Components

 Freematics ONE has following hardware interfaces and components outside and inside its enclosure:

 - OBD-II Male Connector (16-pin)

 - GPS Connector (4-pin)

 - Micro SIM card slot (not used for units without cellular module)